 - The Data and Analysis Center for Software (DACS) BCO

-- 2010 – Quanterion was awarded a contract to operate a second IAC, chartered in software engineering/information technology.
+- 2010 – Quanterion was awarded a contract to operate the DACS, chartered in software engineering/information technology.
 The DACS was later consolidated into the CSIAC.

 - The Reliability Information Analysis Center (RIAC)

 - 2005 – Quanterion became the day-to-day operator of the RIAC, formerly known as the Reliability Analysis Center (RAC).
-Although the RIAC program later came to an end, Quanterion continues to provide the popular RMQ products and services through the RMQSI Knowledge Center.
+Although the RIAC program later came to an end in 2014, Quanterion continues to provide the popular RMQ products and services through its RMQSI Knowledge Center.

 Outside of the IACs, Quanterion performs commercial, defense and other government R&D and support projects for large and small customers on both an on-going and ad hoc basis.
 Many staff are certified and well-published in their various technical fields, having authored numerous journal articles, white papers and technical reports on topics ranging from software engineering best practices and DoD network architecture requirements to materials compatibility issues and documented explosive events.
-Additional works include the development of web-based reliability tools for training and data/model access, managing the Nuclear Weapons Instructional Museum (NWIM), developing and populating an online repository of software development and testing models, and network Certification and Accreditation (C&A) under the new Risk Management Framework (RMF).
-The company’s reliability tools and databases are widely used by government and industry practitioners.
+Additional works include the development of web-based reliability tools for training and data/model access, the development of extensive reliability failure rate data publications and failure rate models and network Certification and Accreditation (C&A) under the Risk Management Framework (RMF) and Controlled Unclassified Information (CUI).
+The company’s publications, tools and databases are widely used by government and industry practitioners.